 Online Hazardous Materials Technology Programs

-In 2018-2019, 2 schools offered a hazardous materials information systems technology/technician program of some type.
+In the 2018-2019 academic year, 2 schools offered some type of hazardous materials information systems tech program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|